whatisakeagan/expensidata/README.md

 ## Welcome to ExpensiData!
-This private repository contains the scripts I use to process data.
+This repository contains the scripts I use to process data.
 If you've never run one of these before, you'll want to get yourself set up.

 ### First, download the programs you need
 1. Download [R](http://cran.cnr.berkeley.edu/).
 This is the program that does all the work.